yfgeek/NUC5i5RYH-DSDT-Patch/README.md

 - **System Installation**

-  This is a introduction about macOS system installation process.
+  This part is intended for macOS system installation process.

   The `EFI` folder should be in the `Installation` folder.

 - **Post Installation**

-  This part is intended for post installation.
+  This part is intended for post installation, which means the real macOS system.

   The `EFI` folder should be in the `Post Installation` folder.